-Pardeep Barr is the Local Authority Strategic Prevent Coordinator in Sandwell and offers support and challenge in relation to the Prevent agenda.
-To contact please call 07500 129348 / 0121 569 4725 or email Pardeep Barr Pardeep brar@sandwell.gov.uk
+The Local Authority Strategic Prevent Coordinator in Sandwell and offers support and challenge in relation to the Prevent agenda.
+To contact please call 0121 569 4725 or email Prevent\Inbox@sandwell.gov.uk

 The Department for Education has set up a helpline for teachers who have questions and/or concerns about extremism.